gpadolina/DeepLearning-notes/DeepLearning/Introduction.md

 Technically, machine learning is searching for useful representations of some input data, within a predefined space of possibilities, using guidance from a feedback signal.
+#### Deep learning
+Deep learning is a specific subfield of machine learning: a new tkae on learning representations from data that puts on emphasis on learning successive layers of increasingly meaningful representations.
+The *deep* in *deep learning* isn't a reference to any kind of deeper undestanding achieved by the approach; rather, it stands for this idea of successive layers of representations.
+How many layers contribute to a model of the data is called the *depth* of the model.

+Other approaches of machine learning tend to focus on learning only one or two layers of representations of the data; hence, they're sometimes called *shallow learning*.

+In deep learning, these layered representations are learned via models called *neural networks*, structured in literal layers stacked on top of each other.
+The term
+*neural network* is a reference to neurobiology, but although some of the central concepts in deep learning were developed in part by drawing inspiration from our understanding of the brain, deep-learning models are not models of the brain.